Ryutaro Nonomura: Political career

 After seeing the election of Tōru Hashimoto, who went to the same school as him, he retired from civil service in November 2007 and decided to become a politician.
 He first ran for Mayor of Taishi in 2008, but lost against two other candidates in a landslide.
 He ran three more times for office, twice for Mayor of Nishinomiya and once for Hyogo Prefectural Assembly, but also lost.

 In April 2011, Nonomura ran for Hyogo Prefectural Assembly for the Nishinomiya City constituency, which consisted of seven seats up for election.
 He went under the party Nishinomiya Restoration Party, and with 11,291 votes, Nonomura was elected as an assembly member.
 As an assemblymember, he was active as a nonpartisan politician.

 On June 30, 2014, the Kobe Shimbun reported that Nonomura spent 5.64 million yen on political activity expenses during the 2013 fiscal year, exceeding the average of 5.22 million yen spent by most assembly members, which included multiple trips to an onsen in Toyooka as well as multiple trips to Sayō.
 It was later determined that it would be impossible for Nonomura to attend all trips, with Nonomura's private schedules having no indication of multiple trips.

 Conference outburst

-Nonomura's crying during a conference became the subject of memes and parodies.

 On July 2, 2014, Nonomura called a press conference about his visits, answering most of the reporters' questions by giving vague answers and saying "I don't remember".
 When he was asked by a reporter to explain the allegations against him, Nonomura started crying and "uttering nonsensical phrases and banging on the desk".
 Video of his crying went viral, being played repeatedly by multiple Japanese television stations and being viewed by more than 730,000 people on YouTube.

 After the conference, Assembly chairman Tadao Kajitani and members of the Liberal Democratic Party demanded his resignation, and on July 11, 2014, amid an investigation into his scandal and new charges for fraud, he resigned from the Assembly.